soloshun/llm_from_scratch/lecture_4.md

 1. **Input text**:The input text to be translated

-2. **Preprocessing steps**:Input text is the preprocessed, converted into tokens in a process called `tokenization`, img below for the the `encoder`.
+2. **Preprocessing steps**: Input text is the preprocessed, converted into tokens in a process called `tokenization`, img below for the the `encoder`.
    ![](images/tokenization.png)

    - Tokenization is simply breaking down each words in the `input text` into their simplest form.